conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 ### Step 7: Applying Multi-tenancy to existing topics (topic mapping)

 During migration to Conduktor Gateway you may want to make up a virtual cluster population from existing topics in your Kafka cluster.
 Conduktor Gateway allows this via the administration APIs through **topic mapping**.
 For more detail on the APIs check the Conduktor docs site.
-In this next section we will create topics on the backing Kafka cluster and add them to tenants within Conduktor Gateway.
+In this next section we will create topics on the backing Kafka cluster and add them to vclusters within Conduktor Gateway.

 Let's start by creating some pre-exiting topics on the backing Kafka cluster and adding data to them.